winstonww/dijkstra/README.md

 # dijkstra
-Python Heap Implementation of Dijkstra
+Python Heap Implementation of Dijkstra.
 Tests to be added.